Table of Contents

 The Dynamical System Model

-The context was about solving problems with the analysis of complex, non-linear dynamical systems with memory, and the purpose of the lecture was to show a method where, by dividing the system in two subsystems, the “memory” part (function F) and the part without memory (functions f & g) would allow the separate identification of the two subsystems and consequently simplify the analysis of the system as a whole.
+The context was about solving problems with the analysis of complex, non-linear dynamical systems with memory, and the purpose of the lecture was to show a method where, by dividing the system into two subsystems, the “memory” part (function F) and the part without memory (functions f & g) would allow the separate identification of the two subsystems and consequently simplify the analysis of the system as a whole.

-I think it is already obvious from this schematic, but just for the sake of clarity: The notation represents the following (physical) variables: u(t) is the input signal (vector) to the system and y(t) is the output, x(t) represents the current state of the system stored in the memory and generated from the internal signal v(t) produced in the part of the system without memory.
+I think it is already obvious from this schematic, but just for the sake of clarity: The notation represents the following (physical) variables: u(t) is the input signal (vector) to the system, and y(t) is the output, x(t) represents the current state of the system stored in the memory and generated from the internal signal v(t), produced in the part of the system without memory.

 When seen in this form and context it is immediately obvious that a system exposed to some input (data) may react or behave (function g) according to its present state (knowledge of the situation) to par the input.
 The system may at the same time also analyze the input data (function f) to extract any available (new) information by comparing the received data with the same (current) knowledge state.
-This (novel) information or, (to paraphrase G. Bateson) “any difference which makes a difference in some later event” is then committed to memory (function F) where it is used (integrated with existing knowledge) to update the knowledge state of the system in a cyclic (recursive) process of learning.
+This (novel) information or, (to paraphrase G. Bateson) “any difference which makes a difference in some later event” is then committed to memory (function F) where it will be used (integrated with existing knowledge) to update the knowledge state of the system in a cyclic (recursive) process of learning.